aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/200-task-2/400-create-the-portfolio.md

 +++
-title = "Add the product to the portfolio" weight = 500 home_region = "eu-west-1"
+title = "Create the portfolio" weight = 400
+home_region = "eu-west-1"
 +++
 ---

-### Add the product to the portfolio
+### Create the portfolio

-_Now that you have a product and portfolio you can add the product to the portfolio._
+_Before we can add a product to a portfolio we need to create the portfolio.
+Below are the steps needed to create a portfolio._

-#### Add the product to the portfolio
+#### Adding the portfolio to the framework

 - Navigate to the {{% service_catalog_factory_code_commit_repo_link %}} again